-CUSTOM SEED MIXES - Can't find the mixture you're looking for?
+Can't find the mixture you're looking for?
 We can prepare custom seed mixtures to your specifications.
-If you have a seed mixture in mind, or if you need help determining what would be the best for your specific pasture or hay ground, give us a call.
+If you have a seed mixture in mind, or if you need help determining what would be the best for your specific pasture or hay ground, cover crop, food plot or native planting, give us a call.

-PLEASE ORDER EARLY - DURING PLANTING SEASON TIME IS LIMITED.
+PLEASE ORDER CUSTOM MIXES EARLY - DURING PLANTING SEASON TIME IS LIMITED.

 Office:507-645-7995 Paul Cell:507-649-1930